China economic growth holds steady as retail spending rises

-BEIJING (AP) — China’s economic growth held steady in latest quarter, shored up by a bank lending boom and consumer spending while trade weakened.
+BEIJING (AP) — China’s economic growth held steady in the latest quarter, shored up by a bank lending boom and consumer spending that helped make up for weaker trade.

 The world’s second-largest economy grew by 6.7 percent in the three months ending in September compared with a year earlier, data showed Wednesday.
 That was in line with the two previous quarters and better than some forecasters expected.